The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Best ways to prevent foreclosure
+7 ways to prevent foreclosure

 Missing a house payment by a few days won’t put you in danger of foreclosure.
 If you end up making the payment shortly after the due date, let your lender or servicer know it was paid, albeit late.

-If you still haven’t paid by the end of the grace period, however (usually 10 to 15 days), your mortgage lender has sent you past-due notices or you’re multiple mortgage payments behind, you need to act quickly to get your mortgage back in good standing and avoid foreclosure proceedings.
+If you still haven’t paid by the end of the grace period, however (usually 10 to 15 days), your mortgage lender has sent you past-due notices or you’re multiple mortgage payments behind, you need to act quickly to get your mortgage back in good standing and prevent foreclosure proceedings.

-1. Mortgage repayment plan
+2. Mortgage repayment plan

 If you suffer a short-term financial setback (such as expensive car repairs or a medical emergency), your lender might provide some breathing room by agreeing to let you pay off your missed payment in two installments over the next two months.

-2. Loan modification
+3. Loan modification

 Mortgage servicers can permanently adjust the terms of your loan — most often by lengthening the amortization schedule, lowering the interest rate or rolling the delinquent amount into the loan and re-amortizing the new balance — to help you bring the loan current.
-This might not reduce your principal owed, however.
+Loan modification might not reduce your principal owed, however.

-3. Deed-in-lieu of foreclosure
+4. Deed-in-lieu of foreclosure

 A deed-in-lieu of foreclosure involves turning over your home to a lender voluntarily to avoid foreclosure proceedings.
 In some instances, going this route could help you avoid paying the remaining loan balance on your mortgage, but that depends on your lender’s rules and the state you live in.
 Before you get a deed-in-lieu of foreclosure, ask your lender if it will waive any deficiency, which is the difference between your home’s value and what you still owe on the mortgage.
 (If there is a deficiency, the lender could seek a judgment to try to collect even after you’re out of the home.)

-4. Short sale
+5. Short sale

 A short sale happens when the lender allows you to sell the house for less than the outstanding loan amount, takes the proceeds and forgives any remaining debt.
 A short sale could help you salvage some of your equity, but the lender has to approve it first.
-A real estate agent with experience in short sales might be able to help you find a buyer and guide you through the lengthy process of obtaining the necessary approvals.
+A real estate agent with experience in short sales might be able to help you find a buyer and guide you through obtaining the necessary approvals.

-5. Short refinance
+6. Short refinance

-6. Refinance with a hard money loan
+7. Refinance with a hard money loan

-You won’t like the high rates and fees of a hard money loan — one from a private lender, often an individual — but it might buy you some time to sell your home and avoid foreclosure.
+You won’t like the high rates and fees of a hard money loan — one from a private lender, often an individual — but it might buy you some time to sell your home and prevent foreclosure.
 This shouldn’t be your first option, though, if you can help it.

-How to contact your lender
+How to contact your lender before foreclosure

 Federal law requires mortgage servicers to help delinquent borrowers and work with them to get back in good standing.
 Tell your bank or lender that you want to learn about options for “loss mitigation,” the technical term for avoiding foreclosure.

+Look for a letter from your lender describing how to avoid foreclosure, along with instructions and applications for any programs that might apply to you.
 Your mortgage servicer should also provide a contact person available by phone to answer your questions and provide accurate information about your options for avoiding foreclosure.
-By law, this person should be assigned to you within 45 days after your loan becomes delinquent, according to the Consumer Financial Protection Bureau.
+By law, this person should be assigned to you within 45 days after your loan becomes delinquent, according to the Consumer Financial Protection Bureau (CFPB).

 If you aren’t getting anywhere with your mortgage company, you can obtain free advice and support from a housing counselor sponsored by the U.S. Department of Housing and Urban Development (HUD).
 An expert from a housing counseling agency can guide you as you try to work with your mortgage company to avoid foreclosure.